• Skip to primary navigation

 Notes

-Once you've scooped the dough into balls, you can freeze them like this on the trays.
-Transfer the frozen balls to a freezer-safe zippered bag for up to 1 month.
+Once you've scooped the dough into balls, you can freeze the unbaked dough balls on a baking sheet.
+Transfer the frozen balls to a freezer-safe zippered bag and freeze for up to 1 month.
 Do not thaw before baking.

 Nutrition